-The Global Payments team in a British multinational bank that undergoes 300,000 changes per year needed a solution to help it orchestrate their continuous transformation.
+The Global Payments team in a British multinational bank needed a solution to help it orchestrate the 29,000 changes associated with its continuous transformation.
 The team was using manual tools and processes along with technical automation to plan and execute releases on its various payments platforms.
 These were no longer sufficient for the volume and complexity of change in terms of involving the responsible people in the orchestration of the changes.
 Change was not observable across the enterprise, so it was difficult to avoid conflict and ensure the appropriate schedule delivery for business goals.

 As part of the governance structure for change, the team took part in a weekly cycle of three meetings.
 Each involved a different team working to review changes and assess readiness and risk.
 Only one of the teams had visibility of all the other upcoming changes in the bank.
 Without enterprise observability of change it’s very tricky to avoid contention, which can lead to having to reschedule changes at the last minute, wasting change capacity.

 All of this was supported by a set of spreadsheets that were distributed and consolidated to support each of these meetings.
 This process was time consuming and led to data becoming stale very quickly, meaning that the single source of truth quickly went out of date

 Cutover is now used to manage the change process instead of spreadsheets and hard to observe technical automation.
 Benefits include an improved view of the velocity of change and a reduction of risk around change failure.
 There is no longer a need to constantly update and distribute spreadsheets - all the information needed is easily accessible and can be worked on collaboratively

 Effectively managing the aggregate payload of change, contention and co-existence risk has been